Mid Century Hutch | Thrift Store Makeover

 Replace Hardware

-It’s time to put the hardware back on.
-The top left photo shows that I put the hinge on wrong—even after looking at the picture.
+It’s time to reinstall the hardware.
+The top-left photo shows that I installed the hinge incorrectly, even after looking at the picture.
 I was not paying attention to the knuckle.
 It needed to rest beside the edge of the door.
 I also added the magnet closures and the plates that line up with the magnets.

 The plan was to add some decorative brass metal where the glass had been.
 The pieces I had were not large enough.
-I didn’t want to invest any more money in the buffet now.
+I didn’t want to invest any more money in the buffet at this time.
 I’d love to hear your thoughts on what you would do with the naked hutch doors.

 EDITED TO ADD: Melanie on FB said, “I liked the doors hung the original way.
 But besides that, it is awesome.”
 Too funny!
 I didn’t even realize I hung the doors upside down.
 So, now I have another question for you . . . should I FLIP them back?

-For now, I added some pieces to take pictures, and being sans glass made it a LOT easier to photograph.
+For now, I added some pieces to take pictures, and being without glass made it much easier to photograph.

 You can see that I didn’t paint the inside of the bottom cabinet.